 APPLICATION: inhale, diffuse, use topically, dilute and spray on surfaces, or add to the bath

-EMOTIONAL / SPIRITUAL / MENTAL ASPECTS: Nerolina is a great stress reliever for body and mind.
+EMOTIONAL - SPIRITUAL - MENTAL ASPECTS: Nerolina is a great stress reliever for body and mind.
 It’s soothing and calming effects make it beneficial for anxiety and restoring emotional balance.
 Energetically it balances male and female (yin and yang) energies on all levels.
 Nerolina is an uplifting oil making it a good choice when you are feeling exhausted or fatigued.
-It can raise self-esteem and highten intuition.
-When dealing with uncertainty or fear of the unknown, Nerolina can bring clairity and self-awareness and help us live in the present moment.
+It can raise self-esteem and heighten intuition.
+When dealing with uncertainty or fear of the unknown, Nerolina can bring clarity and self-awareness and help us live in the present moment.

 PHYSICAL ASPECTS: Like all melaleuca oils, Nerolina is strongly antiseptic.
 It is a good choice when dealing with any sickness or infection, whether bacterial or viral, and has been specifically mentioned for use with malaria, viral hepatitis, and urinary tract infections.
 Nerolina is also an expectorant and decongestant, not only helping with colds and respiratory flus, but also with allergies and asthma.
 Nerolina’s anti-inflammatory properties are said to be especially effective for mucous membranes.
 Nerolina is a great disinfectant and can be used topically to deter the growth of bacteria and other harmful microorganisms.
 This also makes it a great addition to cleaning products, and it has the added benefit of helping to remove bad odors.